4161 - Corruption, Covid and Cricket

 I like you, Mark.

 Speaking my language, I do.
+Yeah.

-Well, scientists in Britain have criticised the British government's quotes shroud of secrecy.
+Well, scientists in Britain have criticised the British government's quotes, shroud of secrecy.
+Well, what kind of fing shroud did you want them to use?

-I mean, generally, shrouds are pretty secretive.
+I mean, generally, shrouds are pretty f ⁇ ing secretive.

-The thing is, you guys are very cynical about this, but we need to stop the virus knowing what we're planning.
+Also we need to stop the thing is you guys are very cynical about this but we need to stop the virus knowing what we're planning so we have to kind of confuse the discourse.

-We didn't airdrop leaflets over Germany in 1944 saying, Have you thought of a beach holiday in Normandy this July, did we?
+We didn't airdrop leaflets over Germany in 1944 saying have you thought of a beach holiday in Normandy this July, did we?

-So, you've always got to do what your opponent would least want you to do, and viruses hate uncertainty.
+See, you've always got to do what your opponent would least want you to do, and viruses hate uncertainty.

-Uh, exhibit A, Werner Heisenberg, the physics celebrity and quantum mechanic, inventor of Heisenberg's uncertainty principle, did not die of a virus.
+Exhibit A, Werner Heisenberg, the physics celebrity and quantum mechanic inventor of Heisenberg's uncertainty principle, did not die of a virus.
+So you can read into that what you will.

-Another thing from the scientific world, Professor Graham Medley, chairman of the Scientific Advisory Group for Emergencies, the SAGE Committee, who have been advising the government through this crisis, has suggested that if schools are going to reopen in September, we may have to close pubs.
+Another thing from the scientific world, Professor Graham Medley, chairman of the scientific advisory group for emergencies, the SAGE Committee, who have been advising the government through this crisis, has suggested that if schools are going to reopen in September, we may have to close pubs.

 So, I mean, which is more important to a functioning society, pubs or schools?

-I mean, it very much depends who you ask, where you ask them, whether their children are listening whilst they answer, how much they've had to drink before you ask them, and whether they are an elected politician keenly aware that school kids cannot vote, but wasted booze hounds who've just chucked another 10 quid in a quiz machine after failing to correctly guess the capital of Portugal again definitely can vote.
+I mean, it very much depends who you ask, where you ask them, whether their children are listening whilst they answer, how much they've had to drink before you ask them, and whether they are an elected politician, keenly aware that school kids cannot vote, but wasted boozehounds who've just chucked another 10 quid in a quiz machine after failing to correctly guess the capital of Portugal again, definitely can vote.

 There's a couple of other important questions to ask with this.
+A, what the f ⁇ does a scientist know about pubs?

-That square has been snouted down in the laboratory for the last 30 years while the rest of us have been out in the real world living a bit of actual life inside a pub with people basically exactly like us.
+That square has been snouted snouted down in the laboratory for the last 30 years while the rest of us have been out in the real world living a bit of actual life inside a pub with people basically exactly like us.

 And B, why would a scientist want the schools back open anyway?

-No wonder he's floating the ideas that pubs might have to close, knowing full well that Britain will be literally up in arms about the pubs that we fought two world wars for being closed to appease the PC Brigade who want children to grow up with hope, knowledge and expectation, even though history shows that that all three of those things will be crushed out of them by the unstoppable steamroller of inevitability.
+No wonder he's floating the ideas that pubs might have to close, knowing full well that Britain will be literally up in arms about the pubs that we fought two world wars for being closed to appease the PC Brigade who want children to grow up with hope, knowledge, and expectation, even though history shows that all three of those things will be crushed out of them by the unstoppable steamroller of inevitability.

 Why don't you just do schooling in the pubs?

-it feels like, I mean, from what I hear, like you all start drinking at what, seven or eight anyway, right?
+I mean, it feels it feels like, I mean, from what I hear, like you all start drinking at what, seven or eight anyway, right?
+Yeah, well, I'll just tell you, this is true, right?
+So when my son was 11,

 there was a pub, there was a lovely old pub in Crystal Palace.